 Template conditions determine where on your site a template appears.

-For example, the Archive template in the screenshot above is used on all author and date archive pages.
+For example, an Archive template will be used on all author and date archive pages (see screenshot below).
 The Single Blog Post template is responsible for all your posts.
-Both were set using template conditions.
+Both are set as such via template conditions.

-If no template condition is set Bricks will show templates of a certain Template Type by default on the frontend of your website, such as header and footer templates.
+If no template condition is set Bricks will use published templates of certain Template Type such as header, and footer templates on the frontend of your website.

-To set template conditions when editing a template in the builder click the Settings (gear) icon in the builder toolbar, then go to Template Settings > Template Conditions:
+To set template conditions for the template you are editing click the Settings (gear) icon in the builder toolbar, then go to Template Settings > Template Conditions:

-TIP: To disable the use of default templates go to Bricks > Settings and select the Disable Default Templates option.
+TIP: To disable the use of default templates go to Bricks > Settings and select the Disable Default Templates setting.

 Setting a template type is required for any template.

-Assigning the most suitable template type helps you easily filter large template libraries and it tells Bricks to determine if a certain template should be shown on the frontend of your website by default.
+Assigning the most suitable template type helps you easily filter large template libraries and it allows Bricks to determine if a certain template should be shown on the frontend of your website in case no conditions are set.
 This is if you haven’t disabled this option as described in the tip above.